 Frequently Asked Questions

 InSoFast is a style of engineered continuous insulation that comes in 2ft x 4ft interlocking panels of varying depths.
 They can be applied universally to any type of interior or exterior wall assembly in both new and retrofit construction projects.
-Currently, there are two kinds of InSoFast panels: the UX 2.0 and EX 2.5.
+Currently, there are two varieties of InSoFast panels: the UX 2.0, EX 2.5.
+We also offer an exterior-specific version of the EX 2.5, EXe 2.5

 Because a perfectly insulated wall should be easily achievable.